Kinto/kinto/docs/permissions.rst

 The Blog use case
 -----------------

-What do we want?
-''''''''''''''''
+Consider a blog where:

 - A list of administrators can CRUD everything.
-- Some moderators can create_articles and update existing ones.
+- Some moderators can create articles and update existing ones.
 - Anybody can read.

-The ``servicedenuages_blog`` bucket
-''''''''''''''''''''''''''''''''''

-In that case we will create a bucket for the blog **servicedenuages_blog** owned by the blog administrators:
+Creating a <blogbucket> bucket where the list of admins are defined with the `write_permission`.

 .. code-block:: json

     {
-        "id": "servicedenuages_blog",
+        "id": "<blogname>",
-        "permissions": {
+        "acls": {
             "write_bucket": ["email:mathieu@example.com", "email:alexis@example.com"]
         }
     }

-The ``moderators`` group
-''''''''''''''''''''''''

-We will create a moderators group with the list of people having the ability to create and manage content.
+Moderators are special persons with special rights.
+Rather than adding moderators to each object they can moderate, it is easier to create a group of such persons:

 .. code-block:: json